Gravity battery: Mechanisms and parts

+For example, a weight with the mass of 1,000 kg (1 metric ton) must be elevated to the height of around 367 m (1,200 ft) to store the energy of 1 kWh.

 In a gravity battery, a mass is displaced, or lifted, to generate gravitational potential energy that is transformed into electricity.
 Gravity batteries store gravitational potential energy by lifting a mass to a certain height using a pump, crane, or motor.
 After the mass is lifted, it now stores a certain gravitational potential energy based on the mass of the object and how high it was lifted.
 The stored gravitational potential energy is then transferred into electricity.
 The mass is lowered to fall back to its original height, which causes a generator to spin and create electricity.